YusufErdemK/fakeiphone/README.md

 # iPhoneSim – Realistic iPhone Lock Screen UI Simulation 📱

 A sleek, interactive simulation of an iPhone lock screen, built entirely with HTML, CSS, and JavaScript.
 Perfect for UI experiments, demos, or just flexing your frontend skills.
+I made this for fun.

 ---